aruizdealarcon/ipetikzmod/README.md

 Some advantages on using IPE and this plugin are the following:

-**You no longer have to calculate coordinates or angles in TikZ.** If you need to create many graphics for your project, this plugin can save you a significant amount of time and effort.
+**You no longer have to calculate coordinates or angles in TikZ.**

+If you need to create many graphics for your project, this plugin can save you a significant amount of time and effort.

-**It is easier to maintain than code.** If you are not working on a project continuously, you might forget how you created a particular graph and have to read through all the code again.
+**It is easier to maintain than code.**

+If you are not working on a project continuously, you might forget how you created a particular graph and have to read through all the code again.
 With this plugin, you can simply open your project in IPE and continue editing it.

-**Visualizing curves that are not arcs of a circle in TikZ can be challenging.** However, in the IPE editor, you can manage control nodes and draw the curves as you need.
+**Visualizing curves that are not arcs of a circle in TikZ can be challenging.**

+However, in the IPE editor, you can manage control nodes and draw the curves as you need.

-**The code can be easily imported into LaTeX directly from the clipboard.** There is no need to handle files nor other elements, compared to ip2tikz.
+**The code can be easily imported into LaTeX directly from the clipboard.**

+There is no need to handle files nor other elements, compared to ip2tikz.
 This plugin copies the clean TikZ code directly to the clipboard; and if you need to modify the code, you can do so; the code remains clean and intuitive.

-**The preamble for including TikZ and style specifications is extremely small and can be obtained with just two clicks.** When you load the IPE editor with this plugin, the styles adapt to TikZ's defaults, unlike IPE's stylesheet.
+**The preamble for including TikZ and style specifications is extremely small and can be obtained with just two clicks.**

+When you load the IPE editor with this plugin, the styles adapt to TikZ's defaults, unlike IPE's stylesheet.
 Additionally, all color definitions match those in the xcolor package.

-**This plugin is highly customizable.** Below, I explain how to personalize the code in case you need features that the plugin does not provide.

 # Installation